angelogiuseppe/force-resolutions/README.md

 # force-resolutions

-This packages modifies package-lock.json to force the installation of specific version of a transitive dependency (dependency of dependency).
+This package modifies package-lock.json to force the installation of specified versions of a set of transitive dependencies (dependencies of dependencies).
 ## Getting started

-1. Add a field `resolutions` with the dependency version you want to fix to your `package.json`.
+1. Add a field `resolutions` with the dependency version you want to fix at the main level of your `package.json`.

 Example: